Abhisheksabha/Data_Analyst_Internship_Project_1/README.md

 - 11.31 is the average days taken to deliver the order for pet shop.
 - However for all categories, Average delivery days is 12.50 days.

-## 6. Average price and payment values from customers of sao paulo city
+## 6. Find the average price and payment values from customers of sao paulo city

 **Objective:** Show city-wise insights for the average payment value and average product price.